CityOfZion/neo-python/docs/source/Seedlist.rst

   :alt: seedlist

 A list of nodes that are available are shown above.
 The latest ones are pushed to the top.
 *2* tells us if the node is responding.
-Generally, we take the ones that say "yes" and are green in color.
+Generally, we take the ones that are up indicated by the green color and "yes".

-We try to follow the standard protocol for ports.
+We follow the standard protocol for ports.

 .. list-table:: Port Protocol
    :widths: 20 10 10